MicroFocus/lrc-jk-plugin/README.md

 > **Notes:**
 > - If build / job is aborted or cancelled, the plugin will not try to collect results.
-> - If you don't need PDF report, define a boolean or string parameter named as "LRC_SKIP_PDF_REPORT" in job.
+> - If you don't need PDF report, define a boolean or string parameter (LRC_SKIP_PDF_REPORT: true) in job.

+### Trending
-If trending report is configured, a menu named as "LoadRunner Cloud Trending" will be displayed in the job page.
+If post-build action **Generate LoadRunner Cloud Trending** is configured, a menu named as "LoadRunner Cloud Trending" will be displayed.
 You can view the trending report by clicking the menu.
+> **Notes:**
+> - If you start multiple LoadRunner Cloud test runs in one Jenkins build, only last test run will be processed by **Generate LoadRunner Cloud Trending**.